American Boychoir Concerts

 St. Andrew's Episcopal burned in 1996-- a fire caused by a floodlight igniting part of the roof.
 During the traumatic aftermath, previous American Boychoir Director James Litton telephoned St. Andrew's Director of Music Ministries Margaret Lacy.
 Litton, who had known Lacy for several years, offered to bring a choir to Amarillo, in an effort to bolster church morale.
 Litton's offer was declined, however, because the only place available for a concert was the church's school gymnasium.
 Director Lacy related this story as part of her introduction for the Princeton choir.

 Following the Processional, Director Malvar-Ruiz said it was an honor to be in "this incredible space" and complimented the Amarillo boys, saying that they had been "impressive from the moment they walked in."
-He remarked that, "It is not easy to be a boy and to sing" these days, but he urged to boys to say, "I like to sing... so THERE!"
+He remarked that, "It is not easy to be a boy and to sing" these days, but he urged the boys to say, "I like to sing... so THERE!"
 He then led his choir and the audience in applause for the Amarillo choir.
 Also, just before the Sousa encore, he again thanked them, as his boys faced in their direction and applauded.

 A reception was held in the church's fellowship hall, for choirboys and audience members who wished to attend.
 Many, including Amarillo Director Perales, had a chance to visit with the guest choristers (photo at left).
 Eleven Amarillo boychoir families hosted boys Friday night and fed them breakfast before bringing them back to St. Andrew's Saturday morning.
 (The boys had been overnight guests-- in church member homes-- while they were in Lubbock.)

-It is my personal belief that the American Boychoir is a national treasure.
+It is my personal belief that the American Boychoir was a national treasure.
 Founded in 1937, the choir had a weekly radio show, during the 1940s, on the Mutual Broadcasting Network.
 In the 50s it did the live NBC-TV premiere of Amahl and the Night Visitors, a Carnegie Hall debut, a holiday recording with Bing Crosby, and performed at Toscanini's last concert.
 In the 60s and 70s the choir sang for Lincoln Center's opening; had TV appearances on the Bell Telephone Hour and Hallmark Hall of Fame; made the first of six tours to Japan; and performed for Pope Paul VI.
 In the 1980s the choir made the first (and only) American recording of Handel's MESSIAH with men and boys.
 They have since performed on TV specials with Jessye Norman, The Boston Pops Orchestra and many other music notables.

 To the director, accompanist, support staff-- and the boys: I appreciated your beautiful singing.
-I thank you for the gracious encouragement and splendid example the American Boychoir provides for all other boychoirs in this country!
+I thank you for the gracious encouragement and splendid example the American Boychoir provided for all other boychoirs in this country!

 Gene Bitner - ALMOST ANGELS